IvanBurenin/fusion-fitness/README.md

 * Membership Purchase

 ## Powered by
 The website is built with NEXT.js, utilizing CSS modules.
-SwiperJs was employed for the carousels.
+SwiperJs was employed for the carousels

 ## Link
 ✅ https://ivanburenin.github.io/fusion-fitness/